|Last updated 1 July 2021|

 British Overseas Airlines Corporation and Qantas Empire Airways were anxious to reinstate their shared London-Sydney service cut by the war.
 The previous 9 day Short C Class "Empire"flying boat schedule could be reduced to a third of that time by using high speed Avro Lancastrians.
 The Lancastrian service commenced in June 1945, QEA crews flying Sydney-Gawler-Learmonth-Colombo-Karachi.
 The newly-built Cocos Islands airfield was a comforting alternate for the Indian Ocean crossing but was not a scheduled refuelling stop until January 1946 when routing changed to Karachi-Colombo-Cocos Islands-Perth-Gawler-Sydney.
 QEA Liberators G-AGKT, G-AGKU and G-AGTI supplemented the Lancastrians with a Sydney-Perth-Cocos-Colombo return weekly schedule.
 This interim Indian Ocean route was scheduled to finish in April 1946 when war damage renovations allowed Qantas to resume the original Kangaroo route via Darwin and Singapore with more comfortable airliners.
 Tragically one of the final Lancastrian services was lost at sea inbound to Cocos.
 On 24 March 1946, G-AGLX under the command of highly experienced QEA Captain O.F.Y.
 Thomas lost radio contact and no trace has ever been found of the aircraft or the ten persons on board.

-The first weekly QEA Sydney-London service Avro Lancastrian G-AGLS (in RAF markings as VD328 callsign OKZS)
+Avro Lancastrian G-AGLS (in temporary RAF markings VD328 radio callsign OKZS) arrives Sydney 17 April 1945 on delivery to Qantas.

 Empire Airways Liberator G-AGKT refuelling at Learmonth WA

-After April 1946 the Cocos Islands airfield, buildings and
+After April 1946 the Cocos Islands airfield, RAF buildings and

 in the tropical weather.
 However Qantas management in Sydney knew